huyhoangtran00/ML-Project---Child-Mind-Institute-/README.md

 3. **Hyperparameter Tuning:**
    - Apply Grid Search with cross-validation to identify the optimal model parameters.
+   - Optimize the model using the Quadratic Weighted Kappa (QWK) score.

 4. **Evaluation:**
-   - Assess the model's performance using metrics like RMSE and R-squared.
+   - Assess the model's performance using metrics like QWK and RMSE.

 ## 3. XGBoost + Threshold Tuning
 This approach uses XGBoost, a powerful gradient boosting algorithm, combined with threshold tuning to enhance prediction accuracy.